-“A modern-day, single-team cousin to the classic 1966 “The Glory of Their Times,” the key literary effort of the first half of baseball’s history. … Stokes your capacity for sports-based wonder. … The beloved ’04 Red Sox now have the first important book to document their achievement, efficacy, and, really, folklore.” – Boston Globe
+“A modern-day, single-team cousin to the classic 1966 “The Glory of Their Times” … Stokes your capacity for sports-based wonder. … The beloved ’04 Red Sox now have the first important book to document their achievement, efficacy, and, really, folklore.” – Boston Globe

 Don’t Let Us Win Tonight celebrates the 10th anniversary of the Boston Red Sox’s unprecedented championship run in October 2004 by taking fans behind the scenes and inside the dugout, bullpen, and clubhouse to reveal how it happened, as it happened.